Frequently Asked Questions

 Installation & Setup

 One command: npm install -g @panguard-ai/panguard && panguard setup Setup auto-detects Claude Code, Cursor, and 5 other AI platforms.
 It injects MCP config so your AI agent can call Panguard tools via natural language -- "audit this skill", "scan my system", "what threats were blocked today".
 No accounts, no API keys required.
-Rules-only mode works out of the box.
-Add an LLM key later if you want AI-enhanced analysis.
+Detection is deterministic and works out of the box -- nothing to configure.

 Negligible impact.
-ATR rule evaluation is sub-millisecond per event -- pure pattern matching, no AI involved for known threats.
-AI analysis only triggers for events that rules cannot classify, which is typically less than 1% of all events.
+ATR rule evaluation is sub-millisecond per event -- pure pattern matching, no AI involved.
+When a rule does not match, the engine runs behavioral and correlation checks on-device, which is typically less than 1% of all events.
 Memory footprint stays under 100MB.
 Guard runs as a daemon with watchdog restart.
 It is designed for always-on operation without noticeable performance cost.

 Still have questions?